-We are dependent on our executive officers and key employees, primarily Viktor Rozsnyay, our Chief Executive Officer of Power of the Dream, Ildiko Rozsa, Chief Financial Officer of Power of the Dream, Dr. Julianna Lisziewicz, Chief Science Officer, and Vice President of Research at Genetic Immunity; Dr. Zsolt Lisziewicz, Chief Operating Officer at GenticImmunity; Dr. Eniko Toke Head of Product Development at Genetic Immunity; Levente Molnar, Head of IT at Genetic Immunity;.
+We are dependent on our executive officers and key employees, primarily Viktor Rozsnyay, our Chief Executive Officer of Power of the Dream, Ildiko Rozsa, Chief Financial Officer of Power of the Dream and Peter Boros a member of the board of directors.
 We do not have "key person" life insurance policies for any of our officers.
 The loss of the technical knowledge and management and industry expertise of any of our key personnel could result in delays in product development, loss of customers and sales, if any, and diversion of management resources, which could adversely affect our operating results.
 In addition, we rely on clinical and regulatory advisors to assist us in formulating the development strategy.
 Our advisors have other jobs and commitments, and may be subject to non-disclosure obligations that may limit their availability to work with us.